-DB2 provides interfaces that can be used by third-party media management products to store and retrieve data for backup and restore functions.
-This functionality is designed to augment the backup and restore data targets of diskette, disk, tape (UNIX based systems only), and ADSM, that are supported as a standard part of DB2.
+DB2 provides interfaces that can be used by third-party media management products to store and retrieve data for backup and restore operations.
+This function is designed to augment the backup and restore data targets of diskette, disk, tape (UNIX based systems only), and ADSM, that are supported as a standard part of DB2.